dlh01/dave-wpstarterkit/README.markdown

 An `.editorconfig` is included here that suits my needs, but of course you can tailor it for your preferences.

+## crossdomain.xml ##

+The Starter Kit includes the `crossdomain.xml` file from the HTML5 Boilerplate.

 [1]: http://codex.wordpress.org/Hardening_WordPress#Securing_wp-config.php